-Clutch control is controlling the speed of the car when driving slowly with the clutch and gas pedal.
+Clutch control is controlling the speed of the car when driving slowly (below 5mph) with the clutch and gas pedal.

 Clutch control is one of the hardest parts to master for most people when they're learning to drive a manual/stick shift car.
 You'll feel at one with the car once you've mastered it though and in complete control of the car at slow speeds.

 Watch our video below on clutch control as we demonstrate when it would be used on hills, creeping up to and out of junctions and in slow moving traffic.
 You'll also be using a lot of clutch control during the reverse manoeuvres such as parallel parking.

 Practice the following somewhere quiet where you'll be left alone.

 It's important to get used to where the biting point is in your car.

 1. You would have to press down the clutch